History of rockets: Later developments

-19th-century gunpowder-rocket artillery
+19th century

-William Congreve (1772-1828), son of the Comptroller of the Royal Arsenal, Woolwich, London, became a major figure in the field.
+William Congreve (1772–1828), son of the Comptroller of the Royal Arsenal, Woolwich, London, became a major figure in the field.
 From 1801 Congreve researched the original design of Mysore rockets and started a vigorous development program at the Arsenal's laboratory.
 Congreve prepared a new propellant mixture, and developed a rocket motor with a strong iron tube with conical nose.
 This early Congreve rocket weighed about 32 pounds (14.5 kilograms).
 The Royal Arsenal's first demonstration of solid-fuel rockets took place in 1805.
 The rockets were effectively used during the Napoleonic Wars and the War of 1812.
 Congreve published three books on rocketry.

 Subsequently, the use of military rockets spread throughout the western world.
 At the Battle of Baltimore in 1814, the rockets fired on Fort McHenry by the rocket vessel HMS Erebus were the source of the rockets' red glare described by Francis Scott Key in "The Star-Spangled Banner".
 Rockets were also used in the Battle of Waterloo in 1815.

 Early rockets were very inaccurate.
 Without the use of spinning or any controlling feedback-loop, they had a strong tendency to veer sharply away from their intended course.
 The early Mysorean rockets and their successor British Congreve rockets reduced veer somewhat by attaching a long stick to the end of a rocket (similar to modern bottle rockets) to make it harder for the rocket to change course.
 The largest of the Congreve rockets was the 32-pound (14.5 kg) Carcass, which had a 15-foot (4.6 m) stick.
 Originally, sticks were mounted on the side, but this was later changed to mounting them in the center of the rocket, reducing drag and enabling the rocket to be more accurately fired from a segment of pipe.